HFzzzzzzz/ACMGA/README.md

 First step will generate the `command.sh` script in the data file.

-The second step is to enter the docker environment and run `command.sh`
+Second step is to enter the docker environment and run `command.sh`

 ```
 docker login